Siumu

-Siumu is a village on the central south coast of Upolu island in Samoa.
+Si’umu is a village on the central south coast of Upolu island in Samoa.
 The population is 1183.
 There is also a sub-village Siumu Uta which has a population of 304.

 Siumu Electoral Constituency

 Siumu Electoral Constituency (Faipule District) comprise the villages of Siumu, Siumu Uta, Maninoa and Saaga.
 The constituency has a total population of 2,349 and is part of the larger political district Tuamasaga.

-Fire dancing
+History

 Known for its fire dancers, a 5-year-old girl from the village demonstrating a siva afi (or fire stick dance) was one of the principal performers at the opening ceremony to the 2007 Pacific Games at Apia Park.

+On 5 October 2024 the Royal New Zealand Navy ship HMNZS Manawanui ran aground and sunk off the coast of Siumu while surveying a nearby reef during a storm.
+The sinking of the Manawanui has polluted the surrounding sea and disrupted the livelihoods of local Samoan villagers, who were unable to fish.
+The Samoan and New Zealand authorities were criticised by local villagers for a lack of compensation and engagement with local communities.
+This led local villagers to seek financial assistance from the Chinese Embassy in Apia.

+On 12 February 2025 the Samoan Government lifted a "precautionary zone" around the wreckage of HMNZS Manawanui following testing by the Scientific Research Organisation of Samoa (SROS).
+However, a two km prohibition zone around the sunken ship remained in force.